 Cuba Libre FAQ

 The Treaty of Paris was the end of the Spanish-American War and was signed on December 10, 1898.
-In it, Spain renounced all claims to Cuba formerly under Spanish rule.
+Spain renounced all claims to Cuba formerly under Spanish rule.

-The origin of the Cuba Libre dates back to the Ten Years War, where, as the story goes, American soldiers were in a Cuban bar.
+The origin of the Cuba Libre dates back to the Ten Years War, where, as the story goes, a group of American soldiers were in a Cuban bar.

 More Cocktails and Drinks

 Straight from Cuba, this Mojito recipe is 100% authentic.
 Learn the real ingredients from Cuban bartenders in Havana.
 And what makes these famous cocktails the real deal!
 Classic mojitos are the very essence of beach cocktails.
 St. Germain Cocktails have notes of floral flavor with Elderflower liqueur, Prosecco or Champagne, tropical tea syrup, and a splash of club soda over crushed ice.

 Serve this White Wine Sangria recipe for a light and refreshing summer sipper.
 It is great for July 4th celebrations, picnics, barbecue cookouts, or any summer party.
 Hibiscus Cocktails have under 100 calories each, are low in carbohydrates, vegan, low sugar keto, and gluten-free!